 Federal government needs help tackling cyberthreats, internal report warns

-There are 1 comment on the The Chronicle Herald story from 12 hrs ago, titled Federal government needs help tackling cyberthreats, internal report warns.
-In it, The Chronicle Herald reports that:
+A woman uses her computer keyboard to type while surfing the internet in North Vancouver, B.C., on Wednesday, December, 19, 2012.
 The Canadian government is "simply not up to the overall challenge" of fending off cyberthreats on its own and must partner with the private sector and the United States to tackle the problem, warns a federally commissioned report.
-Canada is a prime target for cybercrime, state-sponsored attacks and lone hackers, and government officials have a crucial role to play in helping fend them off, the authors conclude.

 Add your comments below